-- (c) If the court finds that following the procedures of this [article] will likely result in immediate and substantial harm to the minor's health or safety and that no other person appears to have authority to act in the circumstances, the court, on appropriate petition, may appoint an emergency guardian for the minor, whose authority may not exceed [30] days and who may exercise only those the powers specified in the order. - (d) Reasonable notice of the time and place of a hearing on the petition for appointment of an emergency guardian must be given to the minor and to the minor's living parent of the minor or a person having care or custody of the minor, if other than a parent, unless the court finds as shown by from affidavit or other sworn testimony that the minor will be immediately and substantially harmed before the hearing on the appointment of an emergency guardian.
+(c) If the court finds that following the procedures of this [article] will likely result in immediate and substantial harm to the minor's health or safety and that no other person appears to have authority to act in the circumstances, the court, on appropriate petition, may appoint an emergency

+(d) Reasonable notice of the time and place of a hearing on the petition for appointment of an emergency guardian must be given to the minor and to the minor's living parent(s) or the person having care or custody of the minor, if other than a parent, unless the court finds as shown by affidavit or other sworn testimony that the minor will be immediately and substantially harmed before the hearing on the appointment of an emergency guardian.
 If the guardian is appointed without notice, notice of the appointment must be given within 48 hours after the appointment and a hearing on the appropriateness of the appointment must be held within five days after the appointment.